We’ve compiled the most common fees so you know exactly what to expect when starting your Louisiana LLC.

 You’ll choose your official business name when you register with the state.
 Your business name can reflect your goals for the business.
 However, your LLC name must:

 When you’ve decided on a name, you’ll file a Name Reservation with the Secretary of State.
 We can help you check your name against Louisiana’s requirements with our Business Name Checker.
-Then, let us reserve your name with our Business Name Reservation Service.

 Name your LLC